-Price skimming offers a ton of benefits to your brand, but conversely, it can also harm your brand.
+Price skimming offers many benefits to your brand, but conversely, it can also harm your brand.
 Companies that engage in price skimming can come across as greedy, dishonest, or manipulative, reinforcing the notion that price skimming should not be utilized by all companies or for all products.

 When Price Skimming Does (and Doesn’t) Make Sense

-Let’s take a look at some situations where price skimming might (or might not) work out.
+Let’s look at some situations where price skimming might (or might not) work out.

-From the DVD player to the smartphone and even the smart TV and Teslas —truly revolutionary technology products like these are almost expected to be rolled out with a skimming pricing model.
+From the DVD player to the smartphone and even the smart TV and Teslas, revolutionary technology products like these are almost expected to be rolled out with a skimming pricing model.
 And the general market tends to be excited rather than annoyed when the price drops.

 Most B2B SaaS companies want to expand their user base as quickly as possible to generate a steady amount of recurring revenue.
 Limiting that growth potential with sticker shock can damage that early foundation and restrict compounding growth potential.

-Fashion and clothing stores are known for changing their prices seasonally as new styles are introduced.
-By that logic, using price skimming to keep the price tag high at first and then moving the item to the sale rack when the time is right is a great strategy for these vendors.
+Fashion and clothing stores are known for seasonally changing prices as new styles are introduced.
+By that logic, using price skimming to keep the price tag high at first and then moving the item to the sale rack is an excellent strategy for these vendors.

 If you’re entering a heavily saturated market with an undifferentiated product, it’s probably not the wisest idea to come out with a high-priced markup.
 Essentially, you’re not displaying any competitive advantage or reason for buyers to choose you.

-Like clothing stores, new car dealers are always turning over new inventory and trying to sell each year’s model before the next year’s comes along.
+Like clothing stores, new car dealers are constantly turning over new inventory and trying to sell each year’s model before the next year’s model comes along.